PFPE/shipgrav/joss/paper.md

 # Acknowledgements

-The development of shipgrav was supported by the Potential Field Pool Equipment (PFPE) facility under NSF-OCE [GRANT NUMBER].
+The development of shipgrav was supported by the Potential Field Pool Equipment (PFPE) facility, which is funded by the National Science Foundation under grants OCE-2234277 and OCE-1824508; and by the Office of Naval Research under DURIP grant N00014-23-1-2475.
 Functions for calculating thermal structure were adapted from scripts provided by Mark Behn.

 # References